dangarcar/advent-of-code/README.md

 ## Performance
 I've tried to make them run as fast as possible, so there is the script called perf.py that compiles everything and runs it.

-If in every folder of every problem there is an input file with the name of the program, for example `1.in` for day 1 of any year, in linux you could run the script given that you have g++ with cpp 20 and python.
+If in every folder of every problem there is an input file with the name of the program, for example `1.in` for day 1 of any year, in linux you could run the script given that you have g++ with C++20 and Python.

-Every program is compiled with -O2 and the time measured is execution time, not launch program time
+Every program is compiled with `-O2` and the time measured is execution time, not launch program time, with the `AOC.h` utility that I made

 #### My results
 With my Ubuntu WSL2 32gb ram 13th gen i7 machine the sum of the execution times of every program is consistently under 1.4 seconds, but I think this might be improved in under a second for the future